 After checking out the crocodiles, continue to the airport area.
 We have a full guide to this area here so you can get a better idea of where to stay and good restaurants to eat at in the area.

-– This itinerary does involve a lot of driving, but I think it is a very doable itinerary.
+– This itinerary does involve a lot of driving, but we tried to space it enough that it becomes doable.

 – Check out our Must Know page for more tips for preparing for your travel including packing lists, gear suggestions, using your cell phone here etc.

-– Keep in mind that Manuel Antonio National Park is closed on Mondays.
-If it lines up that you would be there on a Monday you can always go to Uvita after Jaco and then go to Manuel Antonio.
+– Keep in mind that Manuel Antonio National Park is closed on Tuesdays.
+If it would line up that you would be visiting the park on Tuesday you could always opt to do this itinerary in reverse.

 – Please take into consideration that we created this guide from our personal experience.
 We try to always give you the best and most updated info possible, but that is not always possible.

 For example, even in writing this I discovered three restaurants I planned on including here are now closed.